civicrm/civicrm-buildkit/doc/cividist.md

 ## CiviDist

+`cividist` generates a website with tarballs built from the official git repos ([civicrm-core.git](https://github.com/civicrm/civicrm-core.git), [civicrm-packages.git](https://github.com/civicrm/civicrm-packages.git), etc).
+It manages the CiviCRM nightly builds (http://dist.civicrm.org).

-Cividist generates tarballs from the git repos.
-If you wish to run it with your own repos you will need to do the 2 setup steps first and then the last 3 when you want to build new tarballs (e.g nightly).
+If you wish to run `cividist` with your own repos, you will need to do the some initial setup and then periodically build new tarballs.

-CiviDist works by checking out the matching branch in each repo - so if you want to use a non-standard name it must exist in all repos.
+`cividist` expects that branch names match across all repos (e.g. the `4.6` branch in `civicrm-core.git` must match the `4.6` branch in `civicrm-packages.git`).
+If you use a non-standard branch name, it must exist in all repos.

 ## Setup: Make the web root

 ```
-civibuild create dist --url http://dist.localhost ;
+civibuild create dist --url http://dist.localhost
 ```

 ## Setup: Register your forks

- Note that if you don't fork one of these repos then you should still add a fork, but point it to the main civicrm repo so you have a consistent remote alias for all relevant repos.
+Note: If you use forks, you should do so consistently across all repos (even if you don't have any customizations on one repo or another).
+The goal is to consistently name the `remote`s and `branch`es across all repos.

 ```
 cd build/dist/src